-The web has become a popular source of attack, and web security is a vital part of keeping your business safe.
-Hacking is now a recognized industry, and criminal enterprises are more sophisticated and better connected than ever.
+The web has become a popular source of an attack, and web security is a vital part of keeping your business safe.
+Hacking is now a recognised industry, and criminal enterprises are more sophisticated and better connected than ever.
 Attacks are always changing, becoming more damaging and harder to detect.
 Five requirements when considering Web Security:

 - Protection Across the Attack Continuum—Before, During, and After an Attack